partiql/partiql-docs/RFCs/0030-partiql-upsert-replace.md

 -- `SemanticError` because not all <bag value> items (row values) can get mapped to the target attributes set.
+-- Same example is applicable to `REPLACE`
-UPSERT/REPLACE INTO Foo (id, title)
+UPSERT INTO Foo (id, title)
 <<
 [2, 'some-name'],1,'some-other-name'
 >>;

 -- `SemanticError` because UPSERT/REPLACE has more target attributes than row values specified by some of the `<bag value>` elements (E.g. `[1]`).
+-- Same example is applicable to `REPLACE`
-UPSERT/REPLACE INTO Foo (id, title)
+UPSERT INTO Foo (id, title)
 <<
 [1],
 [1, 'some_name']
 >>;

 -- `SemanticError` because usage of `DEFAULT` outside `VALUES(...)` is unsupported.
+-- Same example is applicable to `REPLACE`
-UPSERT/REPLACE INTO Foo (id, title)
+UPSERT INTO Foo (id, title)
 <<
 [1, DEFAULT],
 [2, 'some-name']
 >>;

 -- `SemanticError` because usage of `DEFAULT` outside `VALUES(...)` is unsupported.
+-- Same example is applicable to `REPLACE`
-UPSERT/REPLACE INTO Foo
+UPSERT INTO Foo
 <<
 {'id': 1, 'is_deleted': DEFAULT},
 {'id': 2, 'is_deleted': true}